kiosion/valve-index-arch-linux/README.md

 # Valve Index & SteamVR on Arch Linux / Manjaro

+NOTE: I'm no longer experiencing any of the issues these patches fix after the latest SteamVR updates, however I'll leave this repository up in case it's helpful to anyone else :)

 Listed below are issues I ran into while getting SteamVR set up with my Index, and have found fixes for.
 For each issue there's a script that applies the fixes, as well as a manual guide if you prefer to know what changes are being made.

 #### Other stuff: